Baxter Young Investigator Award Program

 analytical and imaging technologies and methods to determine chemical

 composition and to elucidate structure from atomic to macroscopic

 - Life Sciences: Innovation in clinical pathology, pharmacology, biochemistry, pharmacokinetics and toxicological methods with an emphasis on biomarkers, in vitro alternatives to in vivo methods, and novel models of safety and efficacy with emphasis on drugs, devices or biologics.

-The research description should clearly describe the connection between the research and critical care therapies.
+The application should clearly describe the connection between the research and the above critical care therapies or products.
 The length should not exceed two pages (including figures and references), with 1" margins and font size ≥12pt.
-The student’s scientific advisor should also send a letter or e-mail that details the enrollment or postdoctoral status, details the applicant's contribution to the research, distinguishing it from the efforts of other supporting team members, and establishes the significance of the contribution to its relevant scientific discipline.
+The applicant's scientific advisor should also send a letter that confirms the enrollment or postdoctoral status, details the applicant's contribution to the research, distinguishing it from the efforts of other supporting team members, and establishes the significance of the contribution to its relevant scientific discipline.
 Although these letters should be concise, the scientific advisor is welcome to discuss unique circumstances which may be relevant to the applicant's contribution.

 All applicants must be currently enrolled graduate students or postdoctoral fellows and must be primarily responsible for the research described.
-All successful applicants must commit to briefly presenting their results at the annual Baxter Young Investigator Awards ceremony to be held on September 12, 2013 at Baxter's corporate headquarters located in Deerfield, Illinois.
+All successful applicants must commit to briefly presenting their results at the annual Young Investigator Awards ceremony to be held on September 15, 2015 at Baxter's R&D facility located in Round Lake, Illinois.

 Details and Conditions